rockthejvm/rockthejvm-site/src/content/articles/type-level-programming-in-scala-part-2-adding-numbers-as-types.md

 Notice that the type `+[_0, A, A]` and `+[A, _0, A]` are different - this is why we need two different methods there.

-At this point, you might be wondering why we need those constraints and why we can't simply say that for <em>any</em> number A, it's always true that 0 + A = A and A + 0 = A. That's true and more general, but it's also confusing to the compiler, because it would have multiple routes through which it can build an instance of +[_0, _0, _0].
+At this point, you might be wondering why we need those constraints and why we can't simply say that for _any_ number A, it's always true that 0 + A = A and A + 0 = A. That's true and more general, but it's also confusing to the compiler, because it would have multiple routes through which it can build an instance of +[_0, _0, _0].
 We want to separate these cases so that the compiler can build each implicit instance by following exactly one induction path.

 With these 3 implicits, we can already validate a number of sums: